rtc-focus-org/focus-distrib/README.md

 ### Standard pages

-The following pages are expected to be provided by the links in the UI.
+The following pages are expected to be provided as there are hard-coded links to them in the UI.
 They may be hosted at any HTTPS endpoint, as determined by your SITE_RESOURCE_ROOT setting, so long as they are publicly accessible.
 They should have compatible styling with your branding but bear in mind they can be accessed from any meeting which may have its own branding so something fairly generic is appropriate.

 - /help/connect
 - /help/user_help/`x` where x is a participant status: